reritom/Flask-Microservice-Tutorial/README.md

 ```
 We are defined two services.
 One for Gateway and one for Invsys.
 The key we use as the name of the service is the name used to target that service in the network.
 As we are naming our Invsys service as `invsys`, any requests from our application that target `invsys` will be routed to the correct ip for that service.
 We are using the `build` flag in each case, which means the tool will search for the `gateway` and `invsys` subdirectories and use their Dockerfiles to build the image.
 The port flag is the same as the one used in the `docker run` command, it routes the external docker machine port to the internally exposed port of our containers.

 You can now deploy the application by running `docker-compose up`.
-Using docker-compose, your application likely won't be hosted on 127.0.0.1, so you can get the correct ip using `docker-machine ip`.
+Using docker-compose, your application likely won't be hosted on 127.0.0.1, so you can get the correct ip using `docker-machine ip` (you might need to run `docker-machine start` first, and even `eval $(docker-machine env default)` to set your docker machine config correctly).
 Then in Postman you can test your requests on `{correct_ip}:5001/api/cars` which should target Gateway and route the requests to Invsys.
 You can end your deployment using CTRL-c.
 If you want to deploy in the background, use `docker-compose -d up` and to end your deployment use `docker-compose down`.

 ## Whats next?
-Well realistically the inventory system (invsys) would be an internal microservice consumed by some sort of booking engine.
+Well realistically the inventory system (invsys) would be an internal micro-service consumed by some sort of booking engine.

 ...